MarcinKadziolka/done/README.md

 ### Selecting tasks
 To select tasks use up and down arrow keys.
 Selected tasks text will appear in red.
 ### Adding tasks
 To add task click the "+" button or press `Ctrl+Shift+a` and an input field will popup.
 After typing in task press Enter to add task to list.
-The input field is in fast adding mode meaning it doesn't dismiss itsel after adding task.
+The input field is in fast adding mode meaning it doesn't dismiss itself after adding task.
 To exit press Esc key two times.

 ![](https://media4.giphy.com/media/HcHoUlMMFSbGIGINXS/giphy.gif?cid=790b7611ef766ddde2ed90b8dd229a39d52d6434e76e7175&rid=giphy.gif&ct=g)